Ma'ayan Baruch: History

-The kibbutz was founded in March 1947 on the land of Hamara, a moshav abandoned in 1920.
+The kibbutz was founded on 11 March 1947, on the site of Hamara, a moshav established by Jewish farmers in 1919 but abandoned in 1920 due to financial hardship and security issues.
+It was named for Baruch (Bernard) Gordon, a South African Zionist.
 The founders were members of other kvutzot who had met in Kfar Giladi; members of the HaTenua HaMeuhedet youth movement, members of Habonim who immigrated to British Mandate of Palestine as Ma'apilim (illegal immigrants of Aliyah Bet), and members of a garin of pioneering soldiers from South Africa who fought in the British Army during World War II.